 You know the kind — cloudy and dreary, when the sun seems to disappear for days.

-These super sparkly popsicle stick snowflakes brighten up even the dreariest winter day!
+But getting to create some amazing preschool winter crafts, like these super sparkly popsicle stick snowflakes, can brighten up even the dreariest winter day!

 Materials for popsicle stick snowflakes